 However, if you’re looking for something more upbeat, a visit during one of Dubrovnik’s many festivals will fulfil your desire.
 During the festive period, the Winter festival, ran by the city of Dubrovnik offers an array of cultural and entertainment events held in different locations inside the old city walls.
 News Years Eve celebrations in Dubrovnik offer an experience like no other; expect beautiful musical symphonies that create an ambience and atmosphere as majestic as the architecture you’re surrounded by.

-Moving into the new year, the city also houses the feast of St Blaise on February 3rd.
+Moving into the new year, the city also hosts the feast of St Blaise on February 3rd.
 Although primarily held for residents to honour the patron saint of the city, overseas visitors are more than welcome to witness the traditional procession.
 The remains of St Blaise himself are carried from the church named after him and proceed around the streets of the Old Town allowing everyone involved to pay reverence.

-Reflecton PR is proud to be working with Valamar Hotels and Resorts.
+Reflection PR is proud to be working with Valamar Hotels and Resorts.
 For more information on their hotels in Dubrovnik hotels, please visit here.

 The 5* Valamar President Dubrovnik Hotel shares the same breath-taking views across the Adriatic and Elaphiti Islands as its 4* + sister hotel, Lacroma.
 Both boast a deluxe spa, indoor and outdoor swimming pools, rooms capturing breath taking views from their bulky balconies, delightful dishes from the buffet and for a special occasion the opportunity to experience gourmet dining in the Langusto Restaurant.